winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 * {:.verse}“This was his final body,\\
 His aggregates and elements have ceased.\\
-Without perceptions of sorrow or joy,\\
+Without sorrowful or joyful notions,\\
 He’s no longer troubled by old age and death.”

 425\.
 The King of the Nirmāṇarati Heaven also composed a verse: